fibonaccirabbits/visual_python/PITCHME.md

 ---
 ##### Summary
 We explored:
-* Turning data into visual
+* Turning data into a visual object (plot)
-* Making that visual engaging and infromative via shapes and colors
+* Making that visual object engaging and infromative via shapes and colors
 * Documenting outputs for seamless collaboration and sharing

 ---?image=src/thanks-06.png&size=contain